BIATeam/BIADocs/docs/30-BIAToolKit/90-PublishBIAToolKitInClickOnce.md

 ## Publish
 In visual studio open the solution and right click on project BIA.ToolKit and click publish.
 In "More action" click edit.
-With "Next" go to the step "sign manifest" and select the certificat.
+With "Next" go to the step "sign manifest" and select the certificate.
 Enter the password if required.
 ![BIAToolKit Click Once Certif](./../Images/BIAToolKit/ClickOnceCert.PNG)

 Click finish